OriolsonRodriguez/terraform_python_test/README.md

 After using the app don't forget to deallocate the resources from AWS: *terraform destroy*

+The last command generates *output.json* file in '/infrastructure' folder.
+Please move it to '/test' before PR to main in the repo.
+It is needed for the Pipeline testing.

 ### How to test infrastructure with terratest
 To test that the EC2 instance and S3 bucket have the proper name and owner, type the following commands in a terminal:
 ```